Build a Virtual Disk Image¶

 .unpartitioned

-: Specifies the image space in the image that will not be partitioned.
-This value uses the same unit as defined in the attributeunit
+: Specifies the image space in the image that is not partitioned.
+The attribute uses either the same unit as defined in the attributeunit

 The machine